Generative Graphical Inverse Kinematics: Related Work

-\textbf{Inverse Kinematics} Robotic manipulators with six or fewer DOF can reach any feasible end-effector pose~\citep{lee1988new} with up to sixteen different configurations that can be determined analytically~\citep{manocha1994efficient, husty2007new} or found automatically using the IKFast algorithm~\citep{diankov2010automated}.
-However, analytically solving IK for redundant manipulators is generally infeasible, and numerical optimization methods or geometric heuristics must be used instead.
-Simple instances of the IK problem involving small changes in the end-effector pose (e.g., kinematic control or reactive planning), also known as \emph{differential} IK, can be reliably solved by computing required configuration changes using a first-order Taylor series expansion of the manipulator's forward kinematics~\citep{whitney1969resolved,sciavicco1986coordinate}.
-As an extension of this approach, the infinite solution space afforded by redundant DOF can be used to optimize secondary objectives such as avoiding joint limits through redundancy resolution techniques~\citep{nakamura1987task}.
-By incrementally ``guiding'' the end-effector in the task space~\citep{lynch2017modern}, this approach can also be used to find configurations reaching end-effector poses far from the starting configuration (e.g., a pose enabling a desired grasp).
-However, these \emph{closed-loop IK}~\citep{siciliano2010robotics} techniques are particularly vulnerable to singularities and require a user-specified end-effector path reaching the goal.
+Robotic manipulators with six or fewer DOF can reach any feasible end-effector pose~\cite{lee1988new} with up to sixteen different configurations that can be determined analytically using various representations~\cite{manocha1994efficient, husty2007new}.
+For example, the IKFast algorithm~\cite{diankov2010automated} uses symbolic computation to recover the full set of configurations as solutions to polynomial equations that are robot-specific.
+However, analytically solving IK for redundant manipulators is generally infeasible and numerical optimization methods or geometric heuristics must be used instead.
+Simple instances of the IK problem involving small changes in the end-effector pose (e.g., for kinematic control or reactive planning) are also known as \emph{differential} IK.
+These instances can be reliably solved by computing required configuration changes using a first-order Taylor series expansion of the manipulator's forward kinematics~\cite{whitney1969resolved,sciavicco1986coordinate}.
+As an extension of this approach, the infinite solution space afforded by redundant DOF can be used to optimize secondary objectives, such as avoiding joint limits, for example, through redundancy resolution techniques~\cite{nakamura1987task}.

+By incrementally ``guiding'' the end-effector along a path in the task space, the differential IK approach can also be used to reach end-effector poses far from the initial configuration (e.g., a pose enabling a desired grasp)~\cite{lynch2017modern}.
+This typically amounts to solving a sequence of convex optimization problems~\cite{boyd2004convex} such as quadratic programs (QPs) using general-purpose solvers~\cite{goldfarb1983numerically, wachter2006implementation, bambade2022prox}.
+However, these \emph{closed-loop IK} techniques are particularly vulnerable to singularities and may require a user-specified end-effector path that reaches the goal~\cite{siciliano2010robotics}.